UTAH-VEXU-Robotics/getting-started/README.md

 1. Open the terminal application.
 2. copy the following and in the terminal paste it by `ctrl + shift + v`

 *Warning: The following script has root privelges.
 This could do signifigant harm to your computer.
-Do this at your own risk.*
+Do this at your own risk.
+This organization is not responsible for any liability.
+Check the script at your leisure.*

 ```bash
 sudo apt -y install git  #git is needed to install this repo